Nina Sosanya

-Oluwakemi Nina Sosanya (born 6 June 1969) is an English stage, television, film, and radio actress, and narrator.
+Oluwakemi Nina Sosanya (born 6 June 1969) is an English actress and narrator.
 She is most notable for her roles in Teachers, W1A, and Last Tango in Halifax.

 Early life and education

 Oluwakemi Nina Sosanya was born in 1969 in Islington, London, to a Nigerian father and an English mother.

 For a short time, she attended the Vale of Catmose College in Oakham and later trained at the Northern School of Contemporary Dance.

 Career

 Sosanya has appeared in many roles in the theatre, on television and in films.
 Her first big break in theatre was in Anthony and Cleopatra at the National Theatre, and in television with the 2001 series Teachers when she appeared as English teacher Jenny Paige.
 She also appeared in Sorted, People Like Us, Love Actually, Nathan Barley, Renaissance, Casanova, as Karen Blaine in the Jonathan Creek episode "The Three Gamblers", Much Ado About Nothing, Cape Wrath/Meadowlands, the Doctor Who episode "Fear Her", and FM.

 Sosanya appeared as Colly Trent in series 2 of the BBC television drama Five Days.
 She appeared in the BBC Four television series Twenty Twelve, a comedy about the London 2012 Olympic build up, and the BBC One drama series Silk and Hustle.
 She also made a brief appearance in the children's CBBC science fiction series, Wizards vs Aliens as Benny Sherwood's mother, Trisha.

 Sosanya played the character Alibe Silver in Treasure Island (2012).
 She played a main character, Kate McKenzie, in series 1–3 of the BBC original drama Last Tango in Halifax during 2012–2015, and a main character, Lucy Freeman, in the TV series W1A in 2014.
 In 2015, she starred with Catherine Tate and Mark Gatiss in a new play, The Vote, in the run-up to the UK 2015 general election.
 In 2016, Sosanya appeared as DCI Laura Porter in the ITV series Marcella.

 She appeared as Sister Mary Loquacious in the first series of Good Omens in 2018.
 It was announced in January 2022 that she would be reappearing in the second series.
 In season 2, she appeared as Nina.
 Neil Gaiman, the writer and showrunner, confirmed that the character was named Nina as he had always planned for her to be played by Sosanya.

 In 2019, Sosanya narrated the CBeebies bedtime TV series, Moon and Me which is set in a toy house and follows the lives of toylike characters: Moon Baby, Pepi Nana, Sleepy Dibillo, Lambkin, Little Nana, Mr. Onion and Collywobble.
 There are 50 episodes.

 In 2021, it was announced that she had been cast as lead warden Leigh in Channel 4 drama, Screw.
 It was broadcast in January 2022.